djwrisley/HDME/index.md

 ### Week 1: Foundations and Data Creation

-Critical review of spatial humanities projects and data creation fundamentals
+Critical review of spatial humanities projects.
+Fundamentals of spatial data creation and visualization.

 ### 1a.
-Monday: Introduction to Spatial Humanities (Morning)
+Monday: Introduction to Spatial Humanities

 #### Overview
-* Overview of spatial thinking in humanities research and project examples across disciplines
+* Introduction to spatial thinking in humanities research
+* Project examples across the disciplines
-* Introduction to the field and its applications
+* Introduction to the course and the platforms we will use

 #### Pre-reading
 *